amnuts/opcache-gui/README.md

 #### The language

-There's an old saying that goes, "If you know more than one language you're multilingual, if you don't you're British."
-Not only is that a damning indictment of the British mentality towards other languages, but also goes to explain why the UI has only so far been in English - because I am, for all my sins, British.
+There's an old saying that goes, "If you know more than one language you're multilingual, if you don't, you're British."
+Not only is that a damning indictment of the British mentality towards other languages, but also goes to explain why the UI has only so far been in English – because I am, for all my sins, British.

 However, it is now possible to build the interface with a different language.
 Currently, thanks to contributors, French, German, and Spanish are also supported.
 If anyone else wants to contribute additional language packs, please submit a PR!